 - Health economics

 - Trial methodology

 Oxford’s researchers are leading on 2 groups:

 Functional imaging is led by Maria Hawkins and Ben George, establishing guidance for treatment outcomes by obtaining functional imaging data throughout the course of treatment.
 The proton image guidance and dose verification group is led by Frank Van den Heuvel, with Frank, Francesca Fiorini, and Anna Vella developing imaging methodologies to verify proton treatment (particularly the range).
-The research group around Suliana Teoh, Francesca Fiorini, Joel Smith (Department of Oncology) are attempting to alleviating the impact of range uncertainty, further developments in robust planning are investigated and treatment protocols are generated.
+Suliana Teoh, Francesca Fiorini, and Joel Smith are attempting to lessen the impact of range uncertainty, by investigating further developments in robust planning and generating treatment protocols.